rfuzzo/MWSE/docs/source/types/tes3weather.md

 ### `ambientLoopSoundId`
 <div class="search_terms" style="display: none">ambientloopsoundid</div>

 The weather's ambient looping sound ID.
+This can be changed, and the sound will switch over when the weather is active.

 **Returns**: